Dominik7131/Conceptual-Modeling-LLM-Assistant/backend/README.md

 <br/>

 ## How to run text filtering scripts
-- you can run these scripts without any arguments and then a simple example will be used
+- you can run these scripts without any arguments and then a default simple example will be used
     - note that when a sentence starts with a pronoun then it gets a reference to the previous sentence
     - example:
         - inputed class: "student"